MaxMelcher/AzureDevOps.WikiPDFExport/README.md

 ### -p / --path
 Path to the wiki folder.
 If not provided, the current folder of the executable is used.

+### -m / --mermaid
+Convert mermaid diagrams to SVG.
+Will download latest chromium, if chrome-path is not defined.

+### --chrome-path
+Path of the chrome or chromium executable.
+It'll be used if mermaid diagrams support is turned on

 ### -v / --verbose
 Verbose mode.
 Logging will added to the console window